anu1301/the_english_wine_cellar/README.md

 All of this has changed in recent years, partly due to customer perception and the emphasis on buying local by ethically minded consumers in order to contribute to a healthy environment.

-Britains changing climate and knowledgeable winemakers has meant that the UK can now produce good wine and compete with their continental neighbours.
+Britain's changing climate and knowledgeable winemakers has meant that the UK can now produce good wine and compete with their continental neighbours.

 The live website can be found [here](deployed weblink)
 # Contents